IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 :RateLimitingCapacityByTierAndAction
 ++++++++++++++++++++++++++++++++++++
-Json object specifying the rate by tier and a list of actions (commands).
+JSON object specifying the rate by tier and a list of actions (commands).
 This allows for more control over the rate limit of individual API command calls.
 In the following example, calls made by a guest user (tier 0) for API GetLatestPublishedDatasetVersionCommand is further limited to only 10 calls per hour, while an authenticated user (tier 1) will be able to make 30 calls per hour to the same API.
 {"rateLimits":[
 {"tier": 0, "limitPerHour": 10, "actions": ["GetLatestPublishedDatasetVersionCommand", "GetPrivateUrlCommand", "GetDatasetCommand", "GetLatestAccessibleDatasetVersionCommand"]},